 In conjunction with MyRWA staff members, MyRWA’s Policy Committee is a group of committed volunteers that give a voice to the water, habitat, and wildlife in the Mystic River Watershed.
 The committee advocates for responsible development that supports clean water, existing habitat, and a healthy environment.
 The committee ensures that developments are in compliance with environmental legislation.
-If you would like to join the Policy Committee, please email Lori, Committee Chair, call the MyRWA office at 781-316-3438, or attend the next Committee Meeting, as indicated on the MyRWA calendar.
+If you would like to join the Policy Committee, please email Tracy, Committee Chair, call the MyRWA office at 781-316-3438, or attend the next Committee Meeting, as indicated on the MyRWA calendar.

 Part of the committee's role is to submit comment letters after carefully reviewing the environmental impact reports submitted by the relevant parties.
 The comment letters were submitted during the public comment periods to the Attorney General, municipality, Conservation Commission and/or another relevant party.

 MyRWA launched the Mystic River Clean Water Campaign in 2012 that advocates for improved water quality throughout the 22 community watershed.
 MyRWA sends out special advocacy e-alerts from time to time on relevant issues.
 Stay up-to-date by subscribing to MyRWA's E-newsletter and E-alerts.